Zehir/vite-vanilla-ts-lib-starter/README.md

 - `format:scripts` - format `.ts`, `.html` and `.json` files with prettier
 - `format:styles` - format `.cs` and `.scss` files with stylelint
 - `format` - format all with prettier and stylelint
-- `prepare` - script for setting up husky pre-commit hook
-- `uninstall-husky` - script for removing husky from repository

 ## Acknowledgment